rgeissen/teradata-trusted-data-agent/README.md

 **A transparent, AI-powered conversational interface for Teradata databases.**

 The Trusted Data Agent is a sophisticated web application designed to showcase and facilitate AI-powered interaction with a Teradata database system.
 Its primary goal is to act as the perfect "study buddy" for developers, data analysts, and architects who are exploring the integration of Large Language Models (LLMs) with enterprise data platforms.
-It provides complete, real-time transparency into the conversational flow between the user, the AI agent, the Teradata Multi-Capability Platform (MCP) server, and the underlying database.
+It provides complete, real-time transparency into the conversational flow between the user, the AI agent, the Teradata Model Context Protocol (MCP) server, and the underlying database.

 *(Replace with an actual screenshot of the application)*